Nigeria faces a tough time diversifying from oil | DW | 13.10.2021

 The ICT sector, including fintech, still faces myriad hurdles, such as Nigeria's patchy and erratic electricity supply, a fragmented fiber-optic internet network, and a shortage of trained software engineers.

-The country's crumbling infrastructure is also seen as a major impediment to Nigeria's push to pivot away from oil.
+The country's crumbling infrastructure is a major impediment to Nigeria's push to pivot from oil.

-Earlier in 2020, President Buhari's administration announced a new infrastructure drive, with multibillion-dollar plans to upgrade roads, railways, bridges, airports, and power supply.
+In 2020, President Muhammadu Buhari's administration announced a new infrastructure drive, with multibillion-dollar plans to upgrade roads, railways, bridges, airports and power supply.

-But PwC's Associate Director, Taiwo Oyaniran, says one of the biggest threats to Nigeria's economic diversification efforts is the country's growing insecurity.
+Oyaniran said Nigeria's growing insecurity was one of the biggest threats to economic-diversification efforts.

-"Unless we are able to effectively curtail the security issue, the expected outcome from all the investment in infrastructure might not be realized," said Oyaniran.
+"Unless we are able to effectively curtail the security issue, the expected outcome from all the investment in infrastructure might not be realized," Oyaniran said.